aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-04-09-Survey-on-Adversarial-attacks-and-defenses.md

 There are generally two approaches for this -

-1. Construct proofs for an lower bound on the robustness.
+1. Construct proofs for a lower bound on the robustness.
 This means to ensure that the network will at least perform as good as some lower limit.
 In the context of images, this corresponds to giving some guarantee that if the input is perturbed at most by some amount, the output will still be classified correctly.

 2. Demonstrate attacks for an upper bound on the robustness.
 This corresponds to introducing an attack that successfully breaks a defense system, thereby putting an upper bound on the performance.

 Coming up with the proofs for the first method is difficult.
 Many times, it might be easier to come up with strong attacks and use them as benchmarks for evaluation.
 This paper does the same - It breaks defensive distillation by the second approach.

 The attack method introduced in this paper is perhaps the strongest of all we discussed before.
-Carlini-Wagner attack is the first to generate adversarial examples for ImageNet.
+The Carlini-Wagner attack is the first to generate adversarial examples for ImageNet.
 All the other attack methods fail to produce "neat" adversarial examples either due to the maximum limiting perturbation allowed or computational expense.
 This method even works against Defensive Distillation, while all the other attacks discussed above fail, getting their success rate decreased from $95\%$ to $0.5\%$.
 However, this attack gets a success rate of $100\%$ on distilled as well as undistilled Neural Nets!

-Carlini-Wagner give three forms of the attack, differing in the $L_p$ norms, which measure the distance between pixels -
+Carlini-Wagner gives three forms of the attack, differing in the $L_p$ norms, which measure the distance between pixels -

 * $L_0$ distance corresponds to the number of pixels that have been altered in the image.

-* $L_2$ corresponds to the Eucledian distance between the images - squaring all the pixel-values, summing, and taking square root.
+* $L_2$ corresponds to the Euclidean distance between the images - squaring all the pixel-values, summing, and taking the square root.

 * $L_\infty$ measures the maximum difference between any two pixels in the images.
 Informally, it means that no pixel is allowed to change beyond an upper limit.